-Root3 Growth Marketing Founder and CEO Scott Christiansen knows a thing or two about safely navigating new markets.
-A serial entrepreneur, he has been an innovator in the development, execution, and evolution of growth marketing platforms and strategies.
+Root3 Marketing and Business Development Founder and CEO Scott Christiansen knows a thing or two about safely navigating new markets.
+Christiansen has been an innovator in the development, execution, and evolution of growth marketing platforms and strategies for over 20 years.
 He shares his insights on helping organizations establish a strong and credible marketing foundation for new products and services, and in the first of this three-part series on entering new markets, Christiansen shares ideas on getting value out of a pilot phase.

 Christiansen says there are two important goals of the pilot phase.
 The first is to verify proof of concept, and the second is to get out of pilot phase and into proof-of-performance phase as soon as possible.
 The pilot phase is a short-term trial intended to help organizations learn how a full-scale program might look or operate in practice.

 “Whether you refer to it as a test trial or feasibility assessment, the pilot phase provides powerful insight and gives companies the opportunity to prove their concept, demonstrate the capabilities of their product or service on a limited scale and iron out any potential glitches or pitfalls,” stated Christiansen.

 By testing and confirming initial assumptions, companies can make necessary adjustments prior to going to market.

 “You may think you know the value or purpose of your product, service or idea, but once you take it to market, customers may use it for reasons you never anticipated,” said Christiansen.
 “It’s best to tease out these findings before going to market, when stakes are lower and your company is nimble.”